uliwitness/eleven/Readme.md

 -----

 The app includes a simple test "client" that you can modify to try things out.
-By default it will simply perform two commands and display the result returned from those.
+By default it will simply perform a few commands and display the replies returned by those.

 The example server is reasonably full-featured and implements a protocol vaguely